 Hello Friends!
-Welcome to the first edition of Shop Spotlight!
+Welcome to the first edition of In the Spotlight!
 This is a feature that will be running on the blog.
-I’ll be interview both brick-and-mortar stores as well as online shops.
+I’ll be interviewing brick-and-mortar stores, creative spaces/studios, online shops, as well as quilters, sewists, designers, and other creators.

 Today’s interview is with the lovely ladies of Urban Sewciety.
 Co-owners Meg and Megan are sponsoring The Polaroid Sew-Along, so I thought it would be great to share a little more information about them and what they have going on.
 If you are local and are participating in the Sew-Along, be sure to read all the way down for their upcoming May Sewcial and an in-store polaroid event!
 Pssssst… there is a discount code down there too!
 So read on!